segmentio/segment-docs/src/connections/destinations/catalog/eloqua/index.md

 mapping will get handled.

 > info "Track event mapping limitations"
-> Each track event can only be mapped to a single custom object; mapping a single track event to multiple custom objects is not supported.
+> Each `track` event can only be mapped to a single custom object.
+Segment doesn't support mapping a single `track` event to multiple custom objects.

 For `track` event properties you intend to send to Eloqua as Custom Object fields, make sure the value of the data type sent to Segment matches the